PrinceKumarCodes/SmartUI_Calculator/README.md

 # 🎉 Interactive Calculator with Music Player 🎵
-A feature-rich calculator that makes calculations fun and engaging!
-Built with HTML, CSS, and JavaScript, this calculator enhances user experience with smooth animations, confetti effects, sound feedback, and a built-in music player—so you never get bored while calculating!
+A feature-rich calculator that makes calculations fun and interactive!
+Built with HTML, CSS, and JavaScript, it includes smooth animations, confetti effects, and sound feedback.
+Plus, if you ever get bored while calculating, you can enjoy music with the built-in player!

 # 🚀 Features
 - Basic & Advanced Calculations – Perform quick and accurate calculations